Composting is easy, let’s break it all down

 Do you live in an apartment or have limited space in your backyard?
 No problem.
 You can still create your own compost with a Bokashi, which takes up little space, is 10 times faster than other composting methods (typically completing the entire process in only seven to 14 days) and can be utilized year-round.
 Or set up a vermicomposting system that utilizes worms to break the material down.

 Let chickens do the composting

-Ready to take on some Zero Waste backyard pets?
+Ready to take on some zero waste backyard pets?
 Did you know keeping chickens is a great way to keep your food waste out of the landfill?
 The average chicken eats about seven pounds of food per month.
 Feeding food scraps to chickens can keep a significant amount of material out of the landfill each year.
 Chickens provide other benefits as well.
 They produce eggs, and can provide natural insect control.
 In addition, chicken droppings can be mixed with yard waste to create compost.
-Try your hand at chicken keeping and take a class offered by the City to help you get started.
+Try your hand at chicken keeping.